thaysbrittoc/MandelBrot-Set-Generator/README.md

 Now you are able to use the mandelbrot viewer.
 Play around with the viewer to find intersting results as you keep zooming into the colorfull bits of the image.

+Also, when you zoom in, wait a little until the image fully loads.
+You should be able to get clear images of the mandelbrot viewer as you zoom in each time.